-Your peppers can sometimes turn black (or dark purple) as they ripen, but beware, as sudden darkening may indicate something wrong with your plant.
+Peppers turning black (or dark purple) often signify ripening, but beware, as sudden darkening may indicate something wrong with your plant.

 Read on to find out how to diagnose each problem and ways to fix them.